FAQs

 A CEO and executive team have been selected and applicable resumes were included in the application for DOE review.

 Per the DOE timeline, the hubs need to be operational in 12 years with construction starting sooner than that in Phase 3.
-Depending on the project maturity and DOE requirements, construction could begin as early as 2024 for certain projects.

 This hub will help accelerate the transition to a clean hydrogen economy that will run without any end date.